Click on the numbered areas to go directly to that section in the Visitor’s Guide below:

 - Most coffee shops near the Central corridor offer outdoor seating, including Satellite Coffee and Michael Thomas Roasters.

 - If you visited Albuquerque the last time it hosted the National Solar Conference in the late 90s, you may want to revisit the Double Rainbow, which was renamed Flying Star and still offers great coffee, healthy cuisine, and lots of room for meeting old friends.

 - Einstein’s Bagels

 - Guild Cinema – Independent movie theater and walking distance from UNM.

 Map of Campus & Conference Rooms:

 SOLAR 2022 will be held at the Student Union Building (SUB) on the University of New Mexico Campus in Albuquerque, NM.
-Review this map of the building, the conference will take place in Ballrooms A-C and throughout level 3 in multiple rooms.
+Review this map of the building, the conference will take place in Ballrooms A-C and throughout levels 2 and 3 in multiple rooms.